jessepav/libgdx-wiki-old/3D-animations-and-skinning.md

 This is accomplished by using blend weights (also called bone weights) which are vertex attributes of the visible nodes.
 Each blend weight has an index (of the specific bone/node) and a weight (how much it is influenced by that bone/node).
 Each visible node (NodePart) has a reference to it's bones (nodes of the skeleton).

 ## Loading skinning
-LibGDX only supports shader skinning, which requires at least Open GL ES 2.0.
+libGDX only supports shader skinning, which requires at least Open GL ES 2.0.
 If you created your skinned model using a modeling application, exported it to FBX and converted it to G3DB/G3DJ, then skinning should seamlessly work.
 Just keep in mind that you need to export both the visible and invisible (skeleton) nodes along with the animations themselves.

 Skinning can require some tweaking to get the best and optimal result.
 By default fbx-conv will include 4 bone weights per vertex (each vertex can be influenced by at most four nodes).
 Also by default, fbx-conv will group vertices that share the same bones and split the mesh into multiple parts when the total number of bones influencing the vertices is more than 12.